aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

 5. Test your knowledge:

-  - when **Leaf 4** recieves the incoming icmp packet from **host 2**, what would the process be for the switch to determine the path for the packet to be fowarded
+  - when **Leaf 4** recieves the incoming icmp packet from **host 2**, what would the process be for the switch to determine the path for the packet to be fowarded?